shahidhk/pangaea/README.md

 - Put files in a directory as in the [example](https://github.com/hasura/kubetemplate/tree/master/example).
 Edit the `.kubetemplate` file to include the filename of the JSON you downloaded.
 - In that directory, run `kubet` to generate the compiled `secret.yaml`
 - `kubectl create -f secret.yaml --namespace=kube-system`
+- Run the gcr-docker-credentials commponent
+- `kubectl create -f pangaea/components/gcr-docker-credentials`

+#### Logging and Monitoring

+- Logging with elasticsearch and kibana
+- `kubectl create -f pangaea/components/logging-es-kibana`
+- Monitoring with influxdb and grafana
+- `kubectl create -f pangaea/components/monitoring-influxdb-grafana`

 ## Future Work and Limitations

-- Specify Kubernetes load balancer IP address (to be fixed on Kubernetes v1.1.0)
-- Specify gcePersistentDisk for pod mounts (to be fixed on Kubernetes v1.1.0)
-- Persistent storage for logging and monitoring addons
 - Logrotate and storage management for addons
-- CoreOS logrotate and storage management for logs
 - Multi-node Kubernetes cluster, with ability to add and remove compute/storage
 - Some more notes in spec.md